-- fun and adventure! - social: to forge and cement relationships within pupil groups and with the staff, and also to promote acceptable behaviour and good manners when in the outside world - pastoral: to enable staff to get to know the children better (and vice versa!) outside the usual school environment - academic: to add to and reinforce work done within school.
+- g fun and adventure! - social: to forge and cement relationships within pupil groups and with the staff, and also to promote acceptable behaviour and good manners when in the outside world - pastoral: to enable staff to get to know the children better (and vice versa!) outside the usual school environment.
+To support children in realising their own potential and what they are capable of whilst practising stepping out of their comfort zone. - academic: to add to and reinforce work done within school.